AlRob500/discord-bot/README.md

 When connecting to the sever to make changes to the bot after you've followd the above steps, simply select tt-discord-bot [SSH: ttpiserver] from the Recent section of the Welcome page of Visual Studio Code

 ## Editing Bot Responses
 All bot responses are stored in botResponses.json.
-If you need to add more information, follow the style format already in place.
+If you need to add more information to an existing command, follow the style format already in place.
+Then commit changes to the gitub with a message about what you changed